agsaaved/vrain/README.md

 "net_load": Mean load of Poisson-generated traffic (% of the saturation throughput with MCS 18)
 "throughput": Mean throughput measured (using TBS) (Mb/s)
 "txgain": TX gain at the UE
-"what": Type of device
+"what": Type of host (computing) device

 - srslte_v19.03.csv is a newer and more comprehensive datased using srsLTE v.19.03
-"device": Type of device
+"device": Type of host (computing) device
 "cpu": CPU policy as defined in DOI: 10.1145/3300061.3345431
 "mcs": Fix MCS used for uplink transmission
 "txpower": Tx power at the UE (dBm)